-Southern Connecticut State University offers to graduates in the sports and entertainment industry, an online MS degree in Sport and Entertainment Management program.
-The graduate program prepares management professionals in the field by offering courses in budgeting, marketing, development and fundraising, risk management, and supervision.
+Southern Connecticut State University offers graduates in the sports and entertainment industry, an online MS in Sport and Entertainment Management program.
+The graduate program prepares management professionals in the field by offering courses in budgeting, marketing, development, fundraising, risk management, and also supervision.

-Curriculum highlights for the program are as follows: acquiring a mastery of skill development and theoretical concepts relevant to sport and entertainment management functions, gaining an understanding of ethical and moral standards within the business decision-making process, and learning the importance of taking on the responsibility of developing a major project, working on research endeavors, or creating a business plan.
+Curriculum highlights for the program include acquiring a mastery of skill development and theoretical concepts relevant to sport and entertainment management functions.
+Additionally, students gain an understanding of ethical and moral standards within the business decision-making process.
+Also, they learn the importance of taking on the responsibility of developing a major project, working on research endeavors, or creating a business plan.

-The total MS program is thirty-six credits and completes within 18 months to two years, depending on which concentration is taken.
+This program is thirty-six credits, so most students complete it within 18 months to two years, depending on their concentration.
 SCSU offers fifty-six graduate programs, four doctoral degrees, and 31 post-graduate programs that cover a variety of career fields.

 What Can You Do with a Master’s in Sports Management?

-A sports management master’s degree prepares students for a combining career in business and athletics.
-The curriculum for the sports management master’s degree will help graduates in developing the skills and knowledge needed for on-the-job training.
-Graduates of sports management master’s degrees will learn leadership roles that will get them on the right track for both professional and amateur sports career paths.
+A sports management master’s degree prepares students for a combining career in business and also athletics.
+The curriculum for the sports management master’s degree helps graduates develop both the skills and knowledge needed to work in the field.
+Furthermore, graduates of sports management master’s degrees will learn leadership roles that will get them on the right track for both professional and amateur sports career paths.